Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

 This suggests a transition where the inner areas of the BCG are dominated by stars from high-mass galaxy mergers, the outer areas where the BCG and ICL begin to overlap and are dominated by stars from dwarf galaxy mergers; and finally, the outskirts of the ICL are largely composed of stars stripped from high-mass galaxies.
 This likely occurs because high-mass galaxies will only be completely disrupted in the central parts of the cluster, instead experiencing tidal stripping but surviving at higher radii.
-In contrast, low-mass galaxies that experience tidal stripping are more likely to be completely disrupted rather than experience an extended stripping period before disruption.
-The middle panel shows a large scatter in the HMR of accreted low-mass galaxies that have completed mergers, with many being accreted at high radii.
-In contrast, the bottom panel shows a larger scatter in the HMR of high-mass progenitors, with many experiencing stripping at high radii.
+In contrast, low-mass galaxies that experience tidal stripping are more likely to be completely disrupted rather than experience an extended stripping period before disruption \mbox{\citep[e.g.][]{Annunziatella_2016, Bah__2019}}.
+The middle panel shows a large scatter in the HMR of accreted low-mass galaxies that have completed mergers, with many being disrupted at high radii.
+In contrast, the bottom panel shows a larger scatter in the HMR of high-mass progenitors, with many experiencing stripping at high radii. \citet{Cooper20150, Harris_2017} and \citet{Ahvazi2024} all found that massive progenitors tend to be found at lower radii, in the outer BCG envelope or inner ICL, while lower-mass progenitors build up the extended ICL, consistent with our results that material from high-mass galaxies is generally more concentrated.

-On average, the contribution of a single progenitor to the accreted mass of the ICL is $0.27 \pm 0.12$ per cent.
-However, there is considerable variation between systems, with the largest contribution being approximately 71 per cent and the smallest being 7.5 per cent.
-The average fraction a single contributor makes of the accreted mass of the BCG is slightly higher, at $0.35 \pm 0.14$, with the largest contribution being 86 per cent and the lowest 12 per cent.